AntonioLaurance/DronesFlood/README.md

 - Implement the management of a computer system's resources as a fundament for the development of engineering projects.
 - Incorporate principles of Interactive Design to optimize engineering solutions.
 - Build up expertise for the correct and integral Project and Process Management requirements to sustain technical developments.
+- Generate international experiences in the GSL initiative.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>